Learn about the programs available to foster diversity at the University at Albany

 This commitment is reflected across all administrative and academic departments in efforts to promote equal access, intellectual inclusion, and the meaningful integration of underrepresented and economically disadvantaged populations.

-The Office of Graduate Education is charged with preparing professionals and scholars to work effectively in an increasingly diverse and globalized world.
+The Graduate School is charged with preparing professionals and scholars to work effectively in an increasingly diverse and globalized world.
 It meets this commitment through a wide range of initiatives that recognize and support cultural diversity and inclusion.
 Working closely with departmental faculty, the office recruits a diverse and talented cohort of graduate students, while developing programs to support academic success.

-Starting with a Welcoming Reception at the beginning of the fall semester, the Office hosts several annual events geared toward strengthening the social network among minority and international graduate students.
+Starting with a Welcoming Reception at the beginning of the fall semester, the School hosts several annual events geared toward strengthening the social network among minority and international graduate students.
 Included are:

-- A series of Brown Bag Luncheon Conversations focusing on diverse topics of interest
+- A series of Brown Bag Luncheons focusing on diverse topics of interest held each Fall

-- A Holiday Gala in December as a prelude to the final examination period, and
+- A Holiday Gala in December as a prelude to the final examination period

 - An End-of-the-Year Celebration in May to commemorate the completion of the academic year and honor the newest class of graduating students